💲Making Money With AI The Right Way | Scope Control & Doing Less on Purpose — Chapter seven

 AI accelerates this escape.

-But optionality without execution is illusion.
+Optionality without execution is illusion.

 It delays accountability.